Serena Deeb

-Early life
+Early life and education

-Serena Deeb was born and raised in the Washington, D.C. suburb of Oakton, Virginia.
-Deeb's love of wrestling began when she was eleven after watching a World Wrestling Federation show.
-However, her main passion as a child, from the age of five until she actively pursued wrestling at 18, was soccer.
-Serena Deeb graduated from Oakton High School in nearby Vienna, Virginia in 2004.
-Though she began training for wrestling at age 18, she coupled this with an academic career, studying for her Bachelor of Arts in Spanish until graduating in 2008 from Indiana University Southeast.
-She has a desire to learn more languages, other than Spanish, and also enjoys Arabic, Thai, and Italian food which matches her interest in traveling.
+Deeb was born in Fairfax, Virginia, on June 29, 1986, and grew up in Oakton, Virginia.
+Deeb's love of wrestling began when she was eleven after watching a WWE show.
+However, her main passion as a child, from the age of five until she actively pursued wrestling at 18, was playing soccer.

+Deeb graduated from Oakton High School in Vienna, Virginia in 2004.
+She attended Indiana University Southeast in New Albany, Indiana, where she graduated with a Bachelor of Arts degree in Spanish.